Global Fixed Income Team Views & Outlook

 Credit

-Our Current View: We remain cautious on credit given tight valuations as highlighted by our risk premium models.
+Our Current View: Valuations continue to keep us cautious on credit.
 Fundamentals are favorable on balance, with tech spending driving growth in the US.
 Earnings in Europe are improving as well.
-Technicals have remained solid but lower yields could become a headwind.
+Technicals remain solid but lower yields could become a headwind.
+Our proprietary risk premium models continue to highlight very little value.

-Our Current View: While forward looking loss estimates are relatively subdued, our high yield allocation has remained low given the limited risk premium available and relative value versus investment grade.
+Our Current View: While forward looking loss estimates are relatively subdued, our high yield allocation remains low given the limited risk premium available and relative value versus investment grade.

-The value proposition for high yield improved somewhat in early Q2 but quickly evaporated and high yield risk premia has remained well below historic average overall and for this stage of the credit cycle.
+The value proposition for high yield improved somewhat in the March volatility but risk premia remains well below historic average overall and for this stage of the credit cycle.

 Our Anticipated Strategy: Underweight agency MBS to free up capital for higher spread opportunities.

-Overweight high carry securitized credit, mainly in short non-agency MBS, select aircraft ABS senior bonds and EUR consumer backed ABS.
+Overweight high carry securitized credit, mainly in short non-agency MBS, select aircraft ABS senior bonds, senior data center ABS and EUR consumer backed ABS.

 Currency